Home

 Below, you can see the texture of a primed store bought canvas.
 This usually has one to two coats of acrylic gesso already applied.
 As you can see, the texture is still very bumpy with the weave of the canvas very visible.
 Your canvas preparation will make this disappear!

-It usually takes 2 to 3 coats.
 If you use fine linen rather than canvas, you will have less steps.
 I have never needed more than 2 coats to get a perfectly smooth surface.
-Sometimes you can find linen priced the same as the canvas!
-And linen is the better product, so you can charge more for your painting.

 Applying the gesso mixture is pretty straight forward, you can pour it from the jar, or dabble a few globs with the stirring stick.
 I prefer the later so I have a little more control of the amount.